Andr3y-/EyePatchPlayer/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## RSPlayPauseButton

+RSPlayPauseButton is free and unencumbered software created by Raphael Schaad in 2014 and released into the public domain.

 ## Realm

 TABLE OF CONTENTS